RodgerOliver/guides/vim.md

 - `ctrl+O`: jump backward.
 - `ctrl+I`: jump forward.
 - `/ignore\c`: ignore case one search.

+## Advanced Search
+- `:vim /function/ %`: grep 'function' in the current file.
+- `:cn` go to the next ocasion of the command above.
+- `:cp` go to the previous ocasion of the command above.
+- `:cd [cmd]`: execute cmd to all greped ocasions.

 ## Replace
 - `rx`: replace the character with the `x`.